 Nurses all across the world commemorate International Nurses Day on May 12 every year.
 Some of them had beloved nurses as children, while others coiled at the sight of blue scrubs.
 Some had sweet smiles and soft expressions, and they never forgot our treat as we walked out the door.
 While others had warmer grins and kinder faces, it reminded us of the day we were jabbed in the eye with a sharp syringe while looking out the window.
 We know it was all for the best, though.
 Nurses are the backbone of the healthcare sector, dressed in scrubs, stethoscopes in their pockets, and a doctor’s most trusted ally.
-Interested in pursuing this as a career?
-Head to Schoalroo and check out these nursing scholarships to help you pay for tuition.

 History of International Nurses Day

 Caring for someone has changed over time.
 While official education and training for this have only been available for a few centuries.
 Only a wet nurse and a midwife performed nursing tasks at first.
 It wasn’t until the 16th Century that it came to be defined as someone who looks after the sick, as it is now.

 Florence Nightingale was the first to establish what is now considered contemporary nursing procedures.
 She was born in Florence, Italy, and was given the name Florence.
 She was a nurse during the Crimean War and used what she learned there to create a holistic nursing system when she returned home.
 She earned the nickname ‘the Lady with the Lamp’ during the war because she was known for injuring soldiers at night.
 Nightingale was a prolific writer who shared nursing methods through her writing.
 She was also a skilled statistician, presenting her findings and drawing conclusions using data and charts.
 One of the first forms of a pie chart was created by her.